Firefighter Operation – Toronto – 2022

 - Must understand and follow the Chain of Command at all times.

-- Must be in compliance with uniform SOGs well-groomed, professional and presentable to the public.
+- Must be in compliance with uniform SOGs including being well-groomed, professional and presentable to the public.

 - Must be, at all times, psychologically and physically prepared to respond to emergencies of any kind.

 - Must be able to work at heights or in a confined space as required.